-Despite policy targets that have sought to raise the capital expenditure by the government, allocation for capital account expenditure continues to be a residual expenditure as observed in recent budgetary exercises.
-The high value of the estimated capital expenditure multiplier points to a high multiplier effect of capital expenditure on output, and underscores the need to prioritize capital expenditure.
+multiplier effect of capital expenditure on output, and underscores the need to prioritise capital expenditure.
 As per our estimates, the values of capital expenditure multiplier, transfer payments multiplier and other revenue expenditure multiplier are 2.45, 0.98, and 0.99, respectively, while the tax multipliers are in the range of -1.
 This suggests that an increase in output can be brought about by either an expenditure expansion or cut in tax rates, though with different degrees of effectiveness.
 While an increase in output can be brought about through any kind of public expenditure, the capital expenditure multiplier is the highest.

 The present macroeconomic landscape in India demands a policy thrust that would combine high growth in output while also bringing back fiscal discipline in the economy.
 Many commentators have regarded the fiscal situation in the recent years as precarious and warned about several adverse consequences stemming from it.
-However, to understand the consequences of the type of government expenditures, there is a need to have an idea on the size of fiscal multipliers, which for India unfortunately is not available at the moment in the literature.
+However, to understand the consequences of the type of government expenditures, there is a need to have an idea on the size of fiscal multipliers, which for India unfortunately is not available in the literature at the moment.
 The present study fills this gap and provides a framework as well as preliminary estimates of various fiscal multipliers.
 The estimated size of multipliers suggest that the thrust of government expenditure expansion has to shift in favour of capital expenditure.